ajgallego/Clustering-based-k-Nearest-Neighbor/README.md

-## ckNN
+## ckNN+

-Once the neural codes are obtained we may proceed to use the ckNN algorithm:
+Once the neural codes are obtained we may proceed to use the ckNN+ algorithm:

 ```
 $ python cknn.py -path datasets/usps/m1_cv0